nmukerje/EMR-Hudi-Workshop/spark-streaming-kinesis/README.md

 # Prerequisites
 ## EMR Prerequisites
-1. Create EMR cluster with Spark, Hive , Hadoop, Tez and Livy enabled.
-Refer the template at cloudformation/hudi-workshop-emr-spark.yaml
+1. Create EMR cluster with Spark, Hive and Hadoop enabled.
+Refer the template at [cloudformation/hudi-workshop-emr-spark.yaml](../cloudformation/hudi-workshop-emr-spark.yaml)
 2. SSH to master node and execute command to update log level to [log4j.rootCategory=WARN,console] --this is an optional step

 ```